 Positioning: Position groups, virtual screens, pictures and other objects freely in your VR scene.

 Rotation: Rotate groups, virtual screens, pictures and other objects freely in your VR scene.

 Scaling: Scale groups, virtual screens, pictures and other objects freely in your VR scene.

 Live adjustments: You may at any time during your live broadcast add objects, remove objects or change the scaling, positioning or rotation of objects.
 When you’re done, just use any of the smooth transitions to make your adjustments live.

 Preview window: Perform any type of adjustments (Select a new scene, move or hide objects etc.) in the preview window without affecting the live stream.

-X-keys switching panel: Connect a broadcast panel to Voysys VR Producer, and your on-site scene switching will as easy as switching cameras in any traditional 2D broadcast.
+X-keys switching panel: Connect a broadcast panel to Voysys VR Producer, and your on-site scene switching will be as easy as switching cameras in any traditional 2D broadcast.
 Use buttons to select scenes and control transitions using the T bar.
 One button per object in a scene is assigned to hide/unhide that specific object.
-Two buttons are assigned to rotate the selected scene, two quickly pick a new forward direction.
+Two buttons are assigned to rotate the selected scene, to quickly pick a new forward direction.

 Mosaic: The “producer view” allows you to render all your scenes to one gigantic 4K mosaic, having live and preview scenes marked properly with red and green frames.
 The current live and preview scenes are also rendered as larger equirectangular projections on top of the screen.